 WHEREAS, this highly decorated officer, who has to his credit three Coast Guard Commendation Medals, a Coast Guard Achievement Medal and designations as a Coast Guard Cutterman and United States Naval Surface Warfare Officer, has been supported throughout his career by his family: wife, Nancy Crosby Thompson; and children, Courtney, Chase and Morgan; and

 WHEREAS, it is the policy of the House of Representatives to recognize and commend the remarkable career of outstanding Mississippians such as Lieutenant Commander Thompson, whose service has exemplified the utmost characteristics of dedicated excellence:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby recognize, commend and congratulate Mrs. Gwen Keys Hitt upon her selection as the 2003 School Counselor of the Year by the Mississippi Counseling Association and extend our heartiest wishes for success in all her future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend Lieutenant Commander Byron E. Thompson, Jr., upon his many years of dedicated and meritorious service, congratulate him upon the occasion of his retirement and express our sincerest wishes for continued success in all of his future endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mrs. Gwen Keys Hitt, the Covington County School District and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Lieutenant Commander Byron E. Thompson, Jr., and to the members of the Capitol Press Corps.